Financing the additional supply of strategic materials

-At Export Finance Australia, we can now provide finance to support Australia’s long-term economic security and resilience.
+At EFA, we can now provide finance to secure strategic materials which support Australia’s long-term economic security and resilience.

-As of April 2026, we are supporting the delivery of the Government’s Strategic Reserve by financing supplies of strategic materials.
-This includes fuel, critical minerals and other goods that may be at risk due to supply chain disruptions.
+We support the delivery of the Government’s Strategic Reserve by financing supplies of strategic materials.
+This includes critical minerals and other goods that may be at risk due to supply chain disruptions.

 Our role is to enable and support activities that secure, or are intended to secure, a reliable supply of these materials in line with Australia’s national and economic security interests.